pssc/ha-addon-lms/lms/README.md

 ## Support
 Create an [issue on github][issues], or if its a general query ask on the [home assistant thread][forum]

+The i386 build is becomming increasing hard and is currently use an older debian base version...

 [maintenance-shield]: https://img.shields.io/maintenance/yes/2023.svg
 [project-stage-shield]: https://img.shields.io/badge/project%20stage-beta-yellow.svg